marinoscar/AuthMate/README.md

 # AuthMate: Simplify Authentication and Authorization for Your Apps

-AuthMate is a powerful yet easy-to-use NuGet package designed to streamline user authentication and authorization for web and mobile applications.
-Whether you're building an app from scratch or integrating advanced user management features, AuthMate has you covered.
+AuthMate is a comprehensive authentication and authorization system designed to manage user accounts, roles, and permissions within a Blazor application.
+It provides a robust and flexible framework for handling user authentication, including support for OAuth providers, user roles, and login history tracking.

 ## Key Features
 * Social Login Integration: Quickly enable login via Google, Microsoft, and Facebook with minimal setup.